Nathan F. Dixon II: Biography

 He was a member of the Rhode Island House of Representatives from 1841 to 1849 and 1851 to 1854.
 He was appointed a member of the Rhode Island Governor's council in 1842, one of a committee of legislators who advised Whig Governor Samuel Ward King as the state coped with an anti-government uprising by Democrats known as the Dorr Rebellion.
 In 1844, Dixon was a presidential elector from Rhode Island; the Whigs lost the national election but carried the state, and he cast his ballot for the Whig ticket of Henry Clay and Theodore Frelinghuysen.

 He was elected as a Whig to the 31st Congress (March 4, 1849 – March 3, 1851).
 He was not a candidate for renomination in 1850.
-From 1858 to 1862 he served again in the Rhode Island House.
+He was again elected to the Rhode Island House, as a Republican, in 1858, and served until 1862.
 Dixon was elected as a Republican to the 38th Congress.
 He was reelected three times, and served from March 4, 1863 to March 3, 1871.
 In his final term, Dixon was chairman on the Committee on Commerce.
 He was elected delegate to the 1866 National Union Convention in Philadelphia.
 He declined to be a candidate for reelection to Congress in 1870.

 He served in the Rhode Island House again from 1871 to 1877.
 In January 1875 he was a leading candidate for the Republican nomination for U.S. Senator, but withdrew when the party's caucus in the state legislature deadlocked, which enabled the election of Ambrose E. Burnside.
 In March, he was a contender for the Republican nomination for governor, but withdrew in favor of Henry Lippitt.
 When none of the candidates received a majority in the general election, as required by the state constitution, Lippitt was elected governor by a vote of the state legislature.